Lester R. Brown: Offering solutions

 In 2001 Brown suggested a "tax shifting" structure which would reduce income taxes and offset them with taxes on environmentally destructive activities such as carbon emissions.
 It would lead to an "honest market", he said, by adding a tax on carbon to pay for the hidden costs of climate change.
 It would also account for the environmental costs of things such toxic waste, the overuse of raw materials, mercury emissions, the generation of garbage, the use of pesticides, and the use of throwaway products such as plastic bottles, all activities that would be discouraged by taxing.
 He says that by keeping such environmental costs "off the books," and thereby hidden, society risks the same fate as a large company such as Enron, which failed immediately after auditors learned they had kept major costs off their books.

 Brown subsequently added that such a tax shift would amount to an "honest market," explaining, "The key to restructuring the economy is the creation of an honest market, one that tells the ecological truth."
 In 2011 he estimated the cost of such a tax shift, including the effects of better technology, the use of renewables and "updating the concept of national security."

 In December 2008, Brown presented ways of creating new jobs by public investment in both the renewable energy industry and in energy efficiency technology.
-He gave growth statistics along with the calculated number of jobs that would be created:
+He included growth statistics along with the calculated number of jobs that would be created.

-The renewable energy industry - wind, solar, geothermal - are expanding by over 30 percent yearly;

-There are now, in the U.S., 24,000 megawatts of wind generating capacity online, but there is "a staggering 225,000 megawatts of "planned wind farms";

-Every billion dollars invested in wind farms creates 3,350 jobs - nearly four times the number created from coal plants;

-A billion dollars invested in solar creates 1,480 jobs;

-What is needed is a World War II-type mobilization to produce electric-powered cars that will operate at an equivalent gas cost of $1 per gallon (Replacing each SUV with a plug-in hybrid could save $20,000 of oil imports over its lifetime);

-"The U.S. goal for Detroit should be not merely to save it but make it the world leader...";

-A $500 billion investment in clean and renewable energy systems would create 3 million new jobs that would last through 2020;

-He notes that "historically, it is rare for so many emerging threats to have a common solution."